-3. Read temperature from the sensor

-- The I2C sensor has an internal temperature sensor so it can adjust its measurements based on temperature.
+- 4. Read temperature from the sensor - The I2C sensor has an internal temperature sensor so it can adjust its measurements based on temperature.
 We can read it as a test of our library. - First, we need to get I2C writes working as well in order to configure the temperature sensing capability.

-- This is very similar to i2c_reg_read().
+This is very similar to i2c_reg_read().
 One key difference is that the transaction array only needs to perform a single action now: a two-byte write where the first byte is the register address and the second byte is the value to write to it.
+Before, we needed to do two transactions (a write then a read), whereas here we can just do a single two-byte write.

-Note that you will need to change the arguments to nrf_twi_mngr_perform(). - The best test of whether I2C writes are working is to implement the lsm303agr_read_temperature() function.
+Note that you will need to change the arguments to nrf_twi_mngr_perform().

+- The best test of whether I2C writes are working is to implement the lsm303agr_read_temperature() function.
 It only uses calls to i2c_reg_read(), but the resulting data will always have a value of zero (25° C) if the write to configure the temperature sensor at the end of lsm303agr_init() has not occurred correctly. - The registers to read from are OUT_TEMP_L_A and OUT_TEMP_H_A, the least significant 8 bits and most significant 8 bits of a signed temperature value.
 You can find definitions of those register addresses in 1sm303agr.h - You'll need to perform two I2C read operations, one for each register value.
 Then combine them together into a single int16_t - To convert to a temperature reading, first cast the value into a float, then multiply by the sensitivity, $\frac{1.0}{256.0}$, and add the bias, 25.0.
-The end result is a temperature in degrees Celsius. - Test your temperature sensor reading by printing the value periodically in an app timer callback.
+The end result is a temperature in degrees Celsius. - If your code isn't working correctly: - The debugging first step is to print out the values read from the accelerometer and see if they change with temperature. - If they are always zero, the problem is with your read/write functions.
+You may need to unplug/replug your Microbit to reset the accelerometer IC.